|Northern Wheatear Oenanthe oenanthe

 The Wheatear breeds in most of Europe and throughout most of central and northern Asia as well as Greenland and arctic North America.
 The entire world population winters in Africa south of the Sahara.
+See the distribution map at Birdlife International.
 It is one of the earliest arrivals in spring reaching Britain in March.

 The tail is black and white in all plumages and in flight the white on the tail is highly visible which gave rise to its name derived from "white arse"